 Definitions: A pure mobile site is optimized for small screens (up to tablet size).
 A desktop site is optimized for large screens (laptops, desktop monitors, and widescreens).
 A responsive site is a hybrid: it should work across the full array of screen sizes – which introduces compromises.

-Mobile devices excel at displaying photos, with details sharp and colors glorious, because even the tiniest gadget boasts a modern high-resolution screen.
-But the mobile platform has little room for text content.
-If a mobile device displays a large block of text at readable size, visitors have to scroll horizontally as well as vertically – which is beyond their comfort zone.
+Mobile devices excel at displaying photos, with details sharp and colors glorious, because even the tiniest gadget boasts a high-resolution screen.
+At the same time, small screens curtail text: To display a large chunk of text at a readable font-size would require visitors to scroll horizontally as well as vertically – taking people beyond their comfort zone.

-When you are ready to display your site, if funds are limited, try a publishing vehicle such as Blogger or Google Cloud Platform.
-Both are free, requiring only a Google Gmail account.
-The pros and cons: Because these platforms share the enormous bandwidth of Google, they are impervious to DDoS attacks.
-On the other hand, features are limited, making site management onerous; for example, neither platform recognizes server-side includes.
+When ready to display your site, if funds are limited, try a publishing vehicle such as Blogger.
+It is free, requiring only a Google Gmail account.
+This platform shares the enormous bandwidth of Google, thus is impervious to DDoS attacks.
+On the other hand, features are limited, making site management onerous; for example, Blogger does not recognize server-side includes.